The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 heard in commercials on every radio and TV station in Northeast Ohio.

-moved on to studying internal medicine at the CWRU Medical school.
-Today he is a practicing OB-GYN.
+moved on to studying internal medicine at the CWRU Medical school, but finally settled into a long practice as an OB-GYN.

 HELP IDENTIFY the the other visitors